kachinne/alx-low_level_programming-1/0x06-pointers_arrays_strings/README.md

-# INTRODUCTORY README FILE
+#INTRODUCTORY README FILE
 #
 -> This is the readme file for Task 6.

 -> Contained in this task are the files and programs written with the C language

--> _Putcahar.c_ was not pushed because it is needed in the task
+-> _Putchar.c_ was not pushed because it is needed in the task

 -> Program is Betty compliant.